-A quick search on Google will yield thousands of how-to guides, case studies, do’s and don’ts for link building.
-And whilst you can tweak these guides to suit your needs, planning and running an event creates link building and earning opportunities you wouldn’t have otherwise.
+A quick search on Google will yield thousands of how-to guides, case studies, dos and don’ts for link building.
+And while you can tweak these guides to suit your needs, planning and running an event creates link building and earning opportunities you wouldn’t have otherwise.

 The following sections will show you how to take advantage of those!

 Offer testimonials to event suppliers, vendors and partners